Ohio Department of Education Recognizes Schools of Promise and Schools of Honor

 To be a High Performing School of Honor, a school must:

-- Be Title 1 served or eligible and serve 40 percent or more economically disadvantaged students.
+- Be Title I-served or eligible and serve 40 percent or more economically disadvantaged students;

-- Score an Ohio School Report Card grade of A, B or C on its Annual Measurable Objective, to narrow performance gaps between student groups.
+- Score an Ohio School Report Card grade of A, B or C on its Annual Measurable Objectives, to narrow performance gaps between student groups; and

 - Receive an A or B on student learning progress through the school year and a combined five-year graduation rate of 93 percent or higher, if it is a high school.

 To be a High Progress School of Honor, a school must:

 - Be a Title I recipient or Title I-eligible;

 - Serve 40 percent or more economically disadvantaged students;